Are Baseboard Heaters Safe Around Children?

 What can I do to make my electrical baseboard heaters safer around Children?

 Our number one suggestion to make electric baseboard heaters safe is to replace them completely with a different method of heating.
 It's a radical and likely very costly suggestion, but there's no doubt that the folks who invented this heating method didn't consider child safety.
 Of course if this is not feasible, the next best thing you can do is to install one of our baseboard covers.
-The one-piece design will keep the large open gap at the top of the heater fully enclosed and inaccessible while ensuring proper airflow.
+The one-piece design will keep the large open gap at the top of the heater fully enclosed and inaccessible to small fingers and toys while still ensuring proper airflow.